QCDIS/NaaVRE/README.md

 ## Error Reporting
 If you encounter any issues, bugs, or errors you may report them at: https://github.com/QCDIS/NaaVRE/issues/new/choose From there press the "Get started" button to submit a report.

-Alternafilly you may use this form: https://docs.google.com/forms/d/e/1FAIpQLScytqOAdsizGwvwVf0q7jfmvnelvrN6PGD7_U0cnUurc1-v2g/viewform?usp=sf_link
+Alternafilly you may use this Google form: https://docs.google.com/forms/d/e/1FAIpQLScytqOAdsizGwvwVf0q7jfmvnelvrN6PGD7_U0cnUurc1-v2g/viewform?usp=sf_link

 # Build Release